Ombush Media Ltd logo

 04 What if I only need one service?

 That's fine.
-Most clients start with one thing — usually the one that's causing the most pain right now.
+Most clients start with one thing, usually whichever is causing the most pain right now.
 If it works, they often add more, but there's no pressure to take on everything at once.
 A 30-minute call is usually enough to work out where to start.

 05 What kind of businesses do you work with?